| Gordon

 trust.
 We crossed that river with the water

 sometimes up to our chins.
+"We

 all got through, even the shortest men.
 How